JeffHing/extend-this/README.md

 extend.method('withDelegate', delegateMethod);
 ```

-The `delegateMethod()` will be passed a parser function and the method
+Every method is passed a parser function and the user provided arguments.
-arguments.
 A method can manipulate the arguments as needed, and then pass
 the arguments to the parser function.
-The output of the parser function can
+The output of the parser function
-than be manipulated by the method before it is returned.
+can than be manipulated by the method before it is returned.

-The `delegateMethod()` adds the `excludeNameFilter` at the front of the filter
+In this case, `delegateMethod()` simply adds the `excludeNameFilter` at the
-pipeline, and adds the `delegateFilter` at the end of the filter pipeline.
+front of the filter pipeline, and the `delegateFilter` at the end of the filter
+pipeline.

 **Note:** This is an advantage of adding filters using a method as opposed
 to passing them in as method arguments.
-The filters can be added before and
+The filters are assured to be added
-after the user provided arguments.
+before and after the user provided arguments.

 ```javascript